Struggling readers need precisely what good readers receive—lots of high-success reading experiences.

 I’m not a fan of the words struggling reader.
 But in using them here, I am thinking about students who find that reading is a daily struggle, and because of this struggle, don’t yet feel comfortable or confident as readers.
 Something is holding them back from growing as readers in the same way many other kids are growing.

 Over the past few years, I’ve had a handful of struggling readers in my classroom.
-I am convinced that reading workshop is the best structure for these struggling readers, as it is one that gives all students the time they need to grow from where they are.
+I am convinced that reading workshop is the best structure for these struggling readers, because it is one that gives all students the time they need to grow from where they are.
 It also allows us, as teachers, to dig in and give these students just what they need through minilessons, small-group instruction, and individual conferring.

 Struggling readers deserve what all readers deserve.
 But I notice that our most struggling students do not always get the benefits of the entire reading workshop.
 The focus on the instruction for our struggling readers—the explicit instruction, the pull-out intervention, and the small-group strategy work they need—is an important piece of our work with them.
 It is where I spend much of my planning time.
 But this year, I’ve realized that the planning for small groups or conferences is only one part of supporting a struggling reader.
 Targeted instruction alone is not enough to grow a reader.
 In the stress of the day and the rush to “catch kids up,” we often forget about all the other things readers need.